Overdraft Limit – Meaning

 Bank Assessment of Borrower’s Overdraft Limit Requirement

-In the next step, the bank will assess the borrower’s proposal to determine whether the overdraft facility should be granted and if so then what shall be the overdraft limit.
+In the next step, the bank will assess the borrower’s proposal to determine whether the overdraft facility should be granted and, if so, what shall be the overdraft limit.
 To determine the overdraft limit, the following factors are considered by the bank –

 Borrowing Company’s Operating Cycle Validity

-The banks are in the business of lending and they want to make sure that the money they lend is returned with the interest.
-So when considering an overdraft limit the bank will look into the validity of operating cycle projections that the borrower has shown for proposed overdraft limit.
-This way the bank can determine if the money is going to flow as per the borrower’s projection and if he can repay the borrowed overdraft.
+The banks are in the business of lending, and they want to make sure that the money they lend is returned with interest.
+So when considering an overdraft limit, the bank will look into the validity of operating cycle projections that the borrower has shown for the proposed overdraft limit.
+This way, the bank can determine if the money will flow as per the borrower’s projection and if he can repay the borrowed overdraft.

 Financial Health of the Borrowing Company

 The banks assess the financial health of the borrowing company to determine an overdraft limit.
-It considers ratios that help to know the efficiency of the company such as the average number of days receivables outstanding, average number of days payables outstanding, inventory turnover ratio etc. It also considers the current ratio and quick ratio to determine the short-term solvency of the borrowing company.
+It considers ratios that help to know the company’s efficiency, such as the average number of days receivables outstanding, the average number of days payables outstanding, inventory turnover ratio, etc. It also considers the current and quick ratios to determine the borrowing company’s short-term solvency.
 This helps the bank understand whether the borrowing company is capable of repaying the overdraft limit that it is asking for.
-Sometimes there are companies who are extremely profitable but their working capital cycles are inefficient and overstretched, in such cases banks might reconsider the proposed overdraft limit.
+Sometimes there are companies that are extremely profitable, but their working capital cycles are inefficient and overstretched.
+In such cases, banks might reconsider the proposed overdraft limit.